 Botanical Name: Cissus quadrangularis

-Hadjod is a plant that belongs to the family of Vitaceae.
+Pirandai is a plant that belongs to the family of Vitaceae.
 The species is native to tropical Asia, the Arabian Peninsula, and much of Africa.
-Hadjod is a low-maintenance plant with a beautiful appearance.
+Pirandai is a low-maintenance plant with a beautiful appearance.
 In addition, it has many medicinal values.

 The name comes from its four-angled leaves.
 It is commonly referred to as the "veldt" grape and Hadjod.
 It has been used traditionally in Ayurveda medicine to treat various ailments such as fever, cough, asthma, bronchitis, bone health, and cold.